jackrabbit72380/Uniflow/README.md

 Uniflow is a Windows GUI Frontend for Emulation.

-It fetures a Windows-based graphical user interface that evolved from the WiiFlow and CEMUGUI projects.
+It fetures a Windows-based graphical user interface that evolved from the FlowMii,WiiFlow and CEMUGUI projects.
 The application serves as a comprehensive frontend for emulator management & game library organization.

 It's developed using AutoIt for programming, with rendering handled by the Irrlicht 3D game engine through a plugin system.